turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Preventing the Attack

-Rails 3 made this vulnerability *much* less prevalant.
+Rails 3 made this vulnerability *much* less prevalent.
 You actually have to go out of your way to open the vulnerability.

 In Rails 3, all strings output in the view template are considered "untrusted".
 Untrusted strings are run through an HTML-escaping processor.